New Frontiers Entrepreneur Development Programme

 How do I Apply?

-- Note: No applications will be available from or considered by Enterprise Ireland.
+Note: No applications will be available from or considered by Enterprise Ireland.
+Although New Frontiers is a national, standardised programme, the application process and timetable varies from one IT to another.

 If you believe that you are capable of building a sustainable new business, creating employment and generating revenue in your locality, act now and apply for a place on Ireland's largest entrepreneur development programme!